jmquintela/Goldbach_Conjecture_Pairs/README.md

 # Goldbach_Conjecture_Pairs
-Another Python Function to Decompose a Pair numbers inti the Sums of two primes numbers. based on a recursive function.
+Decomposer of pair numbers into Sum of two primes numbers.
-I add random Index finder to find a number equal or less than N on a List L.
-This is a key part of the goldbach function.

-The prime function is stackoverflow search and it's pretty fast
+I try to make in it as fast as possible.